 Our staff will speak to the insurance agency for you, so allow all the communication to go through us.
 This allows all the experts in the field to communicate.
 They are wise to the tricks of the insurance agency.
 Plus, it also gives you time to rest from your pain and suffering and plan your next move once you recover from your bulged disc.

+These types of back injuries can be worth hundreds of thousands to millions in monetary exposure.
 Insurers don’t want to pay you for a bulged disc, and if they do pay, it ends up not being much.
 Instead of fighting an uphill and ultimately futile battle against an insurance company, you need to come to see our law firm so we can fight for you.

 We can have a much easier time of it and see more success, which means more earnings on your end.
 Call the Ehline Law Firm today at (213) 596-9642 to see how we can help with a herniated or bulging disc following an accident.